MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 ---

 # The Business Central Administration Center API
 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API enables administrators to programmatically perform administrative tasks for a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
-Using the API, administrators can query and work with production and sandbox environments for the tenant, set up upgrade notifications, and view telemetry for events on the tenant.
+Using the API, administrators can query and work with production and sandbox environments for the tenant, set up administrative notifications, and view telemetry for events on the tenant.

-See [Administration Center](tenant-admin-center.md) for more details on administrative capabilities.
+See [The Business Central Administration Center](tenant-admin-center.md) for more details on administrative capabilities.
 This article describes the API contracts for these administrative capabilities.

 ## Location
 The [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API is located at the following URL: https://api.businesscentral.dynamics.com.